cosmos/gaia/CONTRIBUTING.md

 If you open a PR in Gaia, it is mandatory to update the relevant documentation in /docs.

-* If your changes relate specifically to the gaia application (not including modules), please modify the docs/ folder.
+* If your changes relate specifically to the gaia application, please modify the docs/ folder.

 ## Forking